jleahred/dynparser/README.md

      ' world'
 ```

-It is recomended to use or operator `/` on each new line and `=` on first line, like
+It is recommended to use or operator `/` on each new line and `=` on first line, like

 Multiline organized